Transact-Labs/commerce-components/README.md

         })
     },
     data: () => ({
-        // when <payment-form> is mounted and created this formData will be transformed into the proper formData schema with properties
+        // when <chec-payment-form> is mounted and created this formData will be transformed into the proper formData schema with properties
         /*
         customer: {
             firstName: '',